You can jump to Reports-to template if you're only looking to download the pre-formatted template.

 There are two additional fields you can use when importing a reports-to structure into a Chart:

-- Role Name - This will define the Role of each Contributor (employee) in the hierarchy.
+- Role Name - This will define the Role of each user (employee) in the hierarchy.
 Often this maps to a person's job title, but doesn't always have to (learn more here).
 If this is left blank you will have to add these Role Names manually later.

 - Team Name - If you leave this field blank during your import, they will be automatically named based on your existing structure (as shown in the examples below where two teams were created - CEO's Team and Emp 1's Team)

 Reports-to template: Importing your structure using the .csv file is only for solid-line (primary) reports-to structures.
 You can use our pre-formatted template to get started.

 - *Golden rule* It is important to ensure the chain of command is continuous from top to bottom.
 Your CSV must form a single, continuous tree, so make sure to leave a blank for your top manager's supervisor (CEO, City Administrator, etc.) Supervisor Username (see example in Section 2, below)

 Sub-Teams: You can include a Sub-Team within your structure by entering "Sub team" in the Role Name field and the name of the Sub-Team in the Team Name field (and the Username does not need to be an email address).